newOnahtaN/vial-qmk/readme.md

 After the firmware is compiled, it's name should be `handwired_dactyl_manuform_6x6_promicro_vial.hex` at which point you can flash it onto both halves of the keyboard by using the qmk toolbox auto-flasher tool (don't forget to hit the physical reset button on the keyboard!).

 Remember that you don't have to recompile the whole firmware to change your keys, you can just use https://get.vial.today/ for that.
+There is a file in the root of this repo that has some saved keymap configurations in Vial, it is called `vial_layout.vil`.

 # Quantum Mechanical Keyboard Firmware